Introduction goes here

 47

-Letters of protection with clause volumus until Easter next for Robert Hull, one of the king's mariners, who is setting out to Gascony, to stay there in the king's service.
+Letters of protection with clause volumus until Easter next for Robert Hull, one of the king's mariners , who is going to Gascony, to stay there in the king's service.

 By p.s.